-An astronomy survey course for non-science majors which introduces the fascinating world of astronomy.
+An astronomy survey course for non-science majors which exposes the student to the fascinating world of astronomy.
 Students encounter early astronomy and astronomers, become familiar with the nighttime sky, develop the tools of astronomy; and study the solar system, stars, and their evolution, galaxies, cosmology, and the big Bang.
+Three hours of lecture and two hours of lab.
 Offered every spring.

-PHYS 103 General Physics I 3 Semester Hours PHYS 103L Lab 1 Semester Hour
+PHYS 103 General Physics I

 An algebra and trigonometry based physics course.
 Lecture and laboratory topics include Newtonian mechanics, wave motion, and thermodynamics.
+Three hours of lecture and two hours of lab.
 Prerequisite: MAT 121 with a C or above or permission of instructor.
 Offered every fall.

-PHYS 104 General Physics II 3 Semester Hours PHYS 104L Lab 1 Semester Hours
+PHYS 104 General Physics II

 An algebra and trigonometry based physics course.
 This course examines electricity, magnetism, light, and optics.
-Prerequisite: PHYS 103L with a C or above.
+Three hours of lecture and two hours of lab.
+Prerequisite: PHYS 103 with a C or above.
 Offered every spring.